beny23/myblog/content/posts/on_weaponisation_of_open_source.md

 - Manually review the code for every commit (that means a lot of work - might not be practical if the licence has changed)
 - Fork the library (maintaining libraries is expensive and a huge commitment)

-The problem dependencies in modern software engineering is that only the biggest organisations have the resources to write all their own libraries (e.g. [Google](https://www.quora.com/Why-does-Google-internally-overwhelmingly-use-its-own-in-house-developed-software-and-nearly-no-externally-originated-opensource-or-proprietary-software), other organisations such as Goldman Sachs fall into that category too).
+The problem with dependencies in modern software engineering is that only the biggest organisations have the resources to write all their own libraries (e.g. [Google](https://www.quora.com/Why-does-Google-internally-overwhelmingly-use-its-own-in-house-developed-software-and-nearly-no-externally-originated-opensource-or-proprietary-software), other organisations such as Goldman Sachs fall into that category too).
 Most organisations simply do not have the capacity to write everything from scratch - and for good reason:  The whole point of open source is collaboration